CraigT543/EasyBlue/README.md

 	$('#cell-carrier').val(customer['id_cellcarrier']); //Cell-carrier mod Craig Tucker 2

 <h2 id="Sending Appointment Reminders">Sending Appointment Reminders</h2>
-The reminders require that the cellphone field is working first.
+The reminders require that the cell-phone field is working first.
 The reminders are triggered by a script that is launched by cron tab.
 Create a directory for scripts in /application/controllers/cli

 You can copy over the Reminders.php file and the HowToUseCLI.txt file.
 The HowToUseCLI.txt file will explain how to set up your Chron job in Crontab.